scullenDev/react-to-backend/README.md

-# MERN (MySQL) Stack - Connecting the Front to the Back Starter
+# MERN (MySQL) Stack - Connecting the Front to the Back

 ## A little bit of setup is necessary: